-\end{lemma}
+\end{Lemma}

-\begin{proof} Since $[z]=[z^\prime]$, the first equation follows from Lemma~\ref{zigzag_lem1}.
+\begin{proof}Since $[z]=[z^\prime]$, the first equation follows from Lemma~\ref{zigzag_lem1}.
 Considering a perfect matching $\sfP$ such that the value of $\langle h(\sfP,\sfP_i),-[z]\rangle=\langle h(\sfP,\sfP_i),-[z^\prime]\rangle$ is maximal, we have the second equation. \end{proof}

 We then divide zigzag paths on a consistent dimer model into the following two types.
-In particular, type I zigzag paths are used to define the deformation of consistent dimer models.
+Note that type I zigzag paths are used to define the deformation of consistent dimer models.

-\begin{definition} Let $\Gamma$ be a dimer model, and $z$ be a zigzag path on $\Gamma$. \begin{enumerate}[(1)] \item We say that $z$ is \emph{type I} if $z$ is reduced and $\widetilde{z}$ intersects with any other zigzag paths on the universal cover $\widetilde{\Gamma}$ at most once. \item We say that $z$ is \emph{type II} if $z$ is reduced and there exists a zigzag path $\widetilde{w}$ on the universal cover $\widetilde{\Gamma}$ such that $\widetilde{w}$ intersects with $\widetilde{z}$ in the opposite direction more than once. \end{enumerate} We note that any zigzag path on a reduced consistent dimer model is either type I or II.
-In particular, if $\Gamma$ is isoradial, then any zigzag path is type I (see Definition~\ref{def_isoradial}). \end{definition}
+\begin{Definition} Let $\Gamma$ be a dimer model, and $z$ be a zigzag path on $\Gamma$. \begin{itemize}\itemsep=0pt \item[(1)] We say that $z$ is \emph{type I} if $z$ is reduced and $\widetilde{z}$ intersects with any other zigzag path on the universal cover $\widetilde{\Gamma}$ at most once. \item[(2)] We say that $z$ is \emph{type II} if $z$ is reduced and there exists a zigzag path $\widetilde{w}$ on the universal cover $\widetilde{\Gamma}$ such that $\widetilde{w}$ intersects with $\widetilde{z}$ in the opposite direction more than once. \end{itemize} We note that any zigzag path on a reduced consistent dimer model is either type~I or type~II.
+In particular, if $\Gamma$ is isoradial, then all zigzag paths are type~I (see Definition~\ref{def_isoradial}). \end{Definition}

-As the following lemmas show, type I zigzag paths are particularly nice.
+As the following lemmas show, the properties of type I zigzag paths are particularly nice.